ACE Freighters: ACE Scotland

-In December 1965 a subsidiary company ACE Scotland was formed.
+In December 1965 a subsidiary company, Aviation Charter Enterprises (Scotland) Ltd., trading as ACE Scotland, was formed.
 Revenue earning operations commenced on 16 July 1966 with an inclusive tour holiday flight from the ACE Scotland base at Abbotsinch Glasgow to Barcelona and Palma.
 The airline was equipped with one ex-South African Airways L-749A Constellation.
 Thereafter regular flights were made from Glasgow to other European destinations including Rome and other flights were made from Gatwick.
 Ad hoc charter flights took the Constellation to Athens, Jeddah and Tours.

-The airline was forced to cease operations on 23 September 1966 on the liquidation of the parent company.
+The airline was forced to cease operations on 23 September 1966 in parallel with the liquidation of the parent company.
 The last commercial passenger service was flown on 10 September 1966 from Palma to Abbotsinch, followed by the last freight charter from Gatwick to Düsseldorf and Heathrow on 11 September 1966.